jessewashburn/tobii-eye-tracking-pipeline/README.md

 # Tobii Eye Tracking Data Pipeline

-> **A Reusable Template for Eye-Tracking Research**
-> This repository provides an end-to-end, modular pipeline for analyzing Tobii eye-tracking data.
-Designed with reproducibility and extensibility in mind, it serves as a template for future research studies employing similar eye-tracking methodologies.
-Researchers can adapt the scripts, folder structure, and workflows to their own studies, ensuring consistent data processing, analysis, and visualization.

-This pipeline processes Tobii eye-tracking data through multiple analytical stages: data cleanup and preprocessing, sequence pattern analysis, cluster identification, and predictive modeling.
-R scripts handle statistical analysis and visualization tasks, while Python enables machine learning workflows.
-All outputs follow a standardized schema and can be directly imported into Tableau for interactive dashboards, with automated validation ensuring data integrity throughout the pipeline.
+> **Eye Tracking to Examine Engagement with Data Visualization**
+> This repository contains a production-ready pipeline for analyzing Tobii eye-tracking data, built to study how instructions and design choices affect user engagement with visual information.
+The pipeline supports reproducible research workflows and can be adapted to similar eye-tracking studies.

+## Overview

+This project examines fundamental questions about data visualization design: *How do instructions affect user engagement with different chart types?* Using eye-tracking technology to measure cognitive attention and interaction patterns, we process raw gaze data through a series of analysis stages, from sequence pattern recognition through statistical visualization.
+The result is a reusable template for eye-tracking research that prioritizes data integrity, reproducibility, and stakeholder communication.

+**Core workflow:**
+1. **Sequence Analysis** — Clean and preprocess raw eye-tracking data, then identify gaze patterns and attention sequences using the SPADE algorithm
+2. **Visualizations** — Generate publication-ready charts and engagement metrics
+3. **Tableau Integration** — Prepare outputs for interactive stakeholder dashboards

+*Additional exploratory work includes clustering and ML experiments for predictive modeling.*

-## Highlights
+## Key Features

+- **Reproducible research workflows:** Sample data and reference outputs in every module ensure others can validate and build on results
+- **Schema enforcement:** Machine-readable schema and automated validation keep data consistent across analysis stages
+- **Publication-ready visualizations:** R-based pipeline generates charts and metrics optimized for academic/stakeholder communication
-- **Tableau-ready outputs:** Convert result CSVs into fast Tableau Extracts (`.hyper`) via a one-command builder.
-Includes `.tds` templates with pre-set field roles.
+- **Tableau integration:** Convert result CSVs into fast Tableau Extracts (`.hyper`) with pre-configured `.tds` templates for interactive dashboards
-- **Schema enforcement:** A machine-readable schema map and a validator script keep column names and data types consistent across outputs.
-- **CI guardrails:** GitHub Actions automatically validate CSV schemas on every push/PR for reliable, "just works" Tableau connections.
-- **Modular pipelines:** Separate folders for sequence analysis, clustering, ML, and visualizations, each with scripts, sample data, and example results.
+- **Modular & extensible:** Separate folders for sequence analysis, clustering, visualizations, and ML experiments—use what you need, extend as your research evolves
-- **Cross-language tooling:** R for sequence/clustering/visualizations; Python for ML and data utilities.
+- **Cross-language tooling:** R for analysis and visualization; Python for ML pipelines and data utilities

 ## Tableau Integration